omursnckdev/BagPackr/README.md

 🧭 Smart Navigation

-One-Tap Directions - Navigate to any activity via Google Maps or Apple Maps Distance Tracking - See how far each activity is from your location
+One-Tap Directions - Navigate to any activity via Google Maps Distance Tracking - See how far each activity is from your location

 💰 Expense Management (Tricount-style)